-- A rider’s best six of seven rides will count toward a season championship in the men's, women's and senior classes in 2019.
+- A rider’s best four of five rides will count toward a season championships in the ll seven classes in 2019.
 There is one throw-away round.

-Pro Men’s class will use qualifying rounds to determine who races in the Pro Men’s Main.
-Number of qualifying heats and number of riders that transfer will depend on number of entries, and times and results from qualifiers and LCQ’s will determine staging in mains.
-Pro Mains will be at least 15 minutes in length unless conditions warrant changes.
+If ten or less sign up in the Pro Men’s class, a traditional, two moto format racing and scoring system will be used.
+If there are more than ten registered in it, the Pro Men’s class will use qualifying rounds to determine who races in the Pro Men’s Main.
+The number of qualifying heats and number of riders that transfer will depend on number of entries, and times and results from qualifiers and LCQ’s will determine staging in mains.
+Pro Mains will be at least 10 minutes in length unless conditions warrant changes.
 ALL other classes, including Pro Women, will be scored via combined results from two, at least, ten minute motos, unless there are more than 15 riders signed up in a particular class, in which case, scoring via qualifiers and main events will be used.
 The maximum number of riders on the track at one time, or going to a main event is 15.
 If there are more than 10 in a race, and there is insufficient room for a single row start, a second row will be added and lower ranked riders, or losing draw riders will start there.
 Qualifying groupings will be determined by random draws.

-Trophies to top five in each trophy class run at each event.
+Trophies to top three in each trophy class run at each event.

 PRO CASH PER SERIES EVENT:

-$2,000 MINIMUM cash (checks issued) paid at each event as follows: (There MAY be additional, supplemental cash at some or all events. $100 per event entry fees for men and $75 per event for women.)
-Some events may have additional, non-points-paying Dash for Cash races prior to National Main events, and/or manufacturer contingency cash).
+1. 100% payback cash (checks issued) paid at each event as follows: (There MAY be additional, supplemental cash at some or all events.
+Some events may have additional, nonpoints-paying Dash for Cash races prior to National Main events, and/or manufacturer contingency cash).

 - 1st 75